Skip to main content

 Spiritual Awakening Through Recovery From Addiction

-By Addiction, Alcohol rehab, Community, Featured, Longmont Drug Rehab, Media, Mental Health, Misc, Therapy, Treatment
+By Addiction, Alcohol Rehab, Community, Featured, Longmont Drug Rehab, Media, Mental Health, Misc, Therapy, Treatment

 Before I got sober, I had a pretty negative outlook on religion.
 I thought it was just a bunch of rules and regulations with no real substance.
 But as I progressed in my recovery, I started to see how spirituality could be an integral part of the process—something that gave me hope and helped me stay focused on my goal of remaining sober.